Routine health outcomes measurement: Current status of routine health outcomes measurement

-Why is routine health outcomes measurement so rare?
-One can find reports of routine health outcomes measurement in many medical specialties and in many countries.
+Reports of routine health outcomes measurement can be found in many medical specialties and in many countries.
 However, the vast majority of these reports are by or about enthusiasts who have set up essentially local systems, with little connection with other similar systems elsewhere, even down the street.
 In order to realise the full benefits of an outcomes measurement system we need large-scale implementation using standardised methods with data from high proportions of suitable healthcare episodes being trapped.
 In order to analyse change in health status (health outcomes) we also need data on context, as recommended by Donabedian and others, and data on the interventions being used, all in a standardised manner.
 Such large-scale systems are only at present evident in the field of mental health services, and only well developed in two locations: Ohio and Australia, even though in both of these data on context and interventions are much less prominent than data on outcomes.
 The major challenge for health outcomes measurement is now the development of usable and discriminatory categories of interventions and treatments, especially in the field of mental health.